Omega0x013/focus-point-docs/docs/source/func.rst

         }

 ``connectedCallback()``
-    Called when the element is inserted into the DOM.
-Calls `prepareHandle()` to ensure the component is initialized properly.
+    Called when the element is inserted into the DOM, Calls `prepareHandle()` to ensure the component is initialized properly

     .. code-block:: javascript